justinalsing/basic/README.md

 **BAyeSian Integrated and Consilidated (BASIC)** composite super-merging for atmospheric and climate time-series data.

-This package implements the BASIC algorithm descibed in [Ball et al 2017](https://www.atmos-chem-phys.net/17/12269/2017/acp-17-12269-2017.html) for constructing a super-merged composite product from a set of discrepant composite time-series records.
+This package implements the BASIC algorithm descibed in [Ball et al 2017](https://www.atmos-chem-phys.net/17/12269/2017/acp-17-12269-2017.html) for constructing a super-merged composite product from a set of potentially artefact biased composite time-series records.

 ### Installation